alphagov/govuk-prototype-kit/docs/documentation/using-verify.md

 If you'd like to test the use of Verify in your prototype, there is a GOV.UK Verify stable prototype you can use.

-To use it, you'll need to contact idasupport@digital.cabinet-office.gov.uk and request access.
+To use it, you'll need to [request access](https://www.signin.service.gov.uk/feedback?).